Collie in an Apartment

 Making It Work

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of collie eye anomaly, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Collies are prone to.
+Watch for early signs of collie eye anomaly, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Collies are prone to.

 Veterinary Care Schedule for Collies

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Collie.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings